 The McKinsey Global Institute’s preferred idiom for what they do is, “To work with executives to improve a company’s performance.”
-But many understand that this is code for outsourcing work to
+But many understand that this is code for outsourcing work to China, India and elsewhere.

 When a high-tech corporation hires McKinsey Global’s consultants – or ghouls with a similar mission – the writing is on the wall, at least for the company’s creative core: its engineers and programmers.
 McKinsey typically recommends “exporting” jobs to locations offering cheap labor.
 And when McKinsey gets going, it’s not call centers on the chopping block, but CAD centers.
 Execrable chief executives complement the McKinsey strategy by importing cheap labor through hustling H-1B and L-1 visas.

 McKinsey has claimed that the savings it achieves for corporate clients by these methods are plowed straight back into the economy, resulting in a “reinvestment in new ventures and ideas.”
 That’s the way it’s supposed to work, and there is, of course, a large kernel of truth in this.
 At least stockholders – and they include a great many average Americans – benefit, because downsizing by “exporting” jobs and importing cheap workers reduces costs, thus increasing profits.
 Ergo, stock prices rise.

 And it is this stock blip that has become the be-all and end-all of American corporate culture.
 There’s no mystique involved: The individuals leading corporate America do not stand outside the culture like Ayn Rand’s heroes, but are an extension of it.
 The trends that have infected American society contaminate the captains of industry just the same.
 For the corporate clients who court it, McKinsey fosters a short-term stock surge – but it does so by plowing under their rising talent, destroying the intellectual seed capital that ensures sustainable long-term business.